fhiso/legacy-format/tag-list.md

 ### DESI   {#DESI}

 Indicates an interest in research to identify additional descendants of this individual.

-(See also `[ANCI]`.)
+See also `[ANCI]`

 Contexts
 :   .`[INDI]`.`[DESI]`